grocerycrud/documentation/2.x/api/set-field-blob.md

 ---
 id: set-field-blob
 title: setFieldBlob
-description:
+description: The function setFieldBlob is used to enable the upload functionality for Blob field type.
 permalink: docs/set-field-blob
-previous: set-export
+previous: field-type-read-form
-next: set-field-upload
+next: set-texteditor
 enterprise: 1
 ---